 For the people of Boria, Undorh is a land of savages who should be taught what discipline and true faith are.
 The areas of Boria are filled with villages and towns, whose wealth is guarded by the great monasteries and commanderies.
 The discipline and order are omnipresent, but even Boria is turned by the inner darkness.
 It is said that some of the Orders got out of the way that was delineated to them by the edicts, and they exchanged them for dark rituals, bowing down to very strange gods.
 Despite certain problems, Boria is the place where, like nowhere else, knighthood and Paladins are the greatest strength.

 Both lands, Boria and Istania, border with a gloomy land called Vartevia.
 On these areas, the sun rarely shows up, as the sky is constantly covered with clouds, and the fogs lazily trail over the gorges and fields.
 The people of Vartevia are extremely unsmiling, and their sullen faces and dark eyes arouse fear in many.
 The gaunt faces don’t surprise anyone here, because a lack of the sun bears in on the harvest.
 However, it is the most pleasant thing one can say about Vartevia because it hides the homes and lairs of the creatures born of darkness.
-Here are the castles and mansions of the Vampire families, which came into possession of this land that they viciously administer.
-For the Humans of Vartevia, the presence of these creatures and their servants, which are ghouls and zombies, is nothing extraordinary.
-The countless number of burial grounds and graves, which are the relics of the old wars, provide new battalions and loyal servants for the Vampires and necromancers.
+Here are the castles and mansions of the Vampire families which came into possession of this land that they viciously administer.
+For the people of Vartevia, the presence of these creatures and their servants which are ghouls and zombies is nothing extraordinary.
+The countless number of burial grounds and graves which are the relics of the old wars provide new battalions and loyal servants for the Vampires and necromancers.
 The people, in large part, got used to this conjuncture, but there are those who openly oppose the bloody reign.
 They organise in the groups of Hunters who fight the Vampires.
 They are not alone in this fight, because the areas of Vartevia are inhabited by a long-time enemy of the Vampires – the Werewolves from a region called Valhelia.

 The last land, the mighty of which was a reason for the great envy of its neighbours, is Morten.
 To this day, the most important roads run through this land, and the myriad of cities eclipse other lands with its wealth and majesty.
-One city, however, towered over all other cities with its wealth, being the great capital of the world, a gigantic metropolis, to which every day thousands of travellers from the far side lands were arriving.
+One city, however, towered over all other cities with its wealth, being the great capital of the world, a gigantic metropolis to which every day, thousands of travellers from the far side lands were arriving.
 Countless riches, nobly born, fabulously wealthy merchants – all this was creating a wondrous majesty of the Umbra Turris city.
-It was a pride of the oldest race, the statue of their might, which ultimately caused huge wars a few times, and in the heart of the city, the Evil has nestled.
+It was a pride of the oldest race, the statue of their might which ultimately caused huge wars a few times, and in the heart of the city, the Evil has nestled.

-Although Morten is a land that has been grim and sombre, there are areas, where people still can relish the joys of life and celebrate together.
-The libraries of the old universities hide notes about the domination of Humans, which they formerly had over other races.
+Although Morten is a land that has been grim and sombre, there are areas, where people can still relish the joys of life and celebrate together.
+The libraries of the old universities hide notes about the domination of humans which they formerly had over other races.
 Notes about the enslavement of the Elves, about enormous and brutal wars with Gnomes, about the treason, as the result of which the Orcs came into possession of the Domains of Magic, and about many more.
 They are the proof that the Human race, although it stacks up as the most ordinary race against the others, is the most complicated one, and full of contradictions.